 You can measure distances between locations and along paths.
 You can also measure the size of polygons that you draw in Google Earth.

-- Measurements may not be 100% accurate, especially in areas with 3D terrain and buildings.
+Measurements of distances may not be 100% accurate, especially in areas with 3D terrain and buildings.
 For best results, measure using a top-down view.

 - Measurements don’t account for changes in elevation.